-- a.
-To ensure the opportunity for timely and equitable solutions to alleged grievances of full-time personnel, the College requires the following procedural steps be followed: - i. a.
-Step 1 A grievance must be filed in writing using the designated "HR Full-Time Grievance" form (HR Form #301), which must be signed (electronic or handwritten) and dated by the grievant in the designated area.
-The employee must submit the completed grievance along with required documents to the Office of HR Policy and Compliance Programs Employee Relations/Human Resources through hard copy or sent scanned via email and received by the close of regular business hours within ten (10) working business days after the date the employee had knowledge of or should have had knowledge of the incident, act, employment action or omission that is the basis for the grievance.
-(Working Business day is defined as a day where the College is open for business.
-It shall exclude Saturdays, Sundays, and College holidays, and other official College closures as applicable.)
+a.
+To ensure the opportunity for timely and equitable solutions to alleged grievances of full-time personnel, the College requires the following procedural steps be followed:

+$\triangle$ Step 1 - A grievance must be filed in writing using the designated "HR Full-Time Grievance" form (HR Form #301), which must be signed (electronic or handwritten) and dated by the grievant in the designated area.
+The employee must submit the completed grievance along with required documents to the Office of HR Policy and Compliance Programs/Human Resources through hard copy or sent scanned via email and received within ten (10) business days after the date the employee had knowledge of or should have had knowledge of the incident, act, employment action or omission that is the basis for the grievance.
+(Business day is defined as a day where the College is open for business.
+It shall exclude Saturdays, Sundays, College holidays, and other official College closures as applicable.)

-- 01. i.-If the employee attempted to go through any of the informal options, then the employee has ten (10) working business days after the date of the final attempt through which informal means were not successful to submit the grievance along with required official documentation of participation in any of the informal processes.documents.
+01. If the employee attempted to go through any of the informal options, then the employee has ten (10) business days after the date of the final attempt through which informal means were not successful to submit the grievance along with official documentation of participation in any of the informal processes.
 If the form and related documentation are scanned and sent via email, the date/time of the sent email will be identified as the filing date/time of the grievance.
-The grievance form must include the following information (attach supporting documentation as needed): - a) a detailed, factual written description of the issue(s) that includes the incident, act, or omission the grievant alleges is the basis for the grievance, including date(s) of occurrence; if informal means were attempted, include a description of the attempts made and parties involved, including date(s); - b) the specific section(s) of policy(ies) or procedure(s) alleged to have been violated, misapplied, or misinterpreted by the College to include how the policy(ies) or procedure(s) was(were) not followed-has(ve) been violated or believed to be violated; - c) name(s) and contact information of any witness(es) or those who have direct knowledge of the alleged incident, act or omission and a description as to how the witness knowledge correlates to the grievance; - d) steps taken to date to resolve the complaint; - e) the resolution the grievant is seeking to resolve the matter or remedy the situation; and
+The grievance form must include the following information (attach supporting documentation as needed):

+- a) a detailed, factual written description of the issue(s) that includes the incident, act, or omission the grievant alleges is the basis for the grievance, including date(s) of occurrence; if informal means were attempted, include a description of the attempts made and parties involved, including date(s); - b) the specific section(s) of policy(ies) or procedure(s) alleged to have been violated, misapplied, or misinterpreted by the College to include how the policy(ies) or procedure(s) was(were) not followed; - Luch Luc(were) not 1 Luc(were) not 1 Luce who have direct knowledge of the a incident, act or omission and a description as how the witness knowledge correlates to the grievance; d) steps taken to date to resolve " e) the resolution m2+ c) name(s) and contact information of any witness(es) or those who have direct knowledge of the alleged incident, act or omission and a description as to